odellus/18f.gsa.gov/_posts/2015-09-15-federalist-platform-launch.md

 says Jeremia Kimelman, a developer on the program.
 "That's one of the great things about this platform."

-## Cost-savings

-On top of everything else, our platform will save agencies money because the cost of building a website on Federalist is significantly cheaper than building a website from scratch each time an agency needs a new one.

-A small static website built from scratch might take 200-250 hours of design and development work, plus the cost of infrastructure and maintenance.
-In comparison, 18F will charge Federalist users only for the traffic their sites use, as well as an annual fee to access the platform that amounts to a small fraction of the cost of a custom project.

 ## How to learn more

 If your agency or department is interested in using Federalist, we’d